Quickstart: Create an Azure CDN profile and endpoint

 Create a new CDN profile

-The new CDN profile blade appears.
+The CDN profile pane appears.

-- Click the Create button to create the new profile.
+Select Create to create the profile.

 Create a new CDN endpoint